Shaggy & Scooby-Doo Get a Clue!: Production

 This is also the first series in which Casey Kasem does not voice Shaggy, but is instead done by Scott Menville, although Scott Innes or Billy West portrayed the character in many of the Scooby-Doo animated movies made for television or home video.
 However, in this series, Kasem does voice Shaggy's rich and on-the-run Uncle Albert.
 Another noticeable difference is that Shaggy now wears a white short-sleeved shirt with a green strip across the middle and green sleeves instead of his trademark green T-shirt.
 Frank Welker still does Scooby's voice.
 In addition, Shaggy and Scooby's cowardice tendencies have been considerably toned down and are shown to be quite skilled.

 Much like The 13 Ghosts of Scooby-Doo on ABC in 1985 (which had actual ghosts and monsters) and the Scooby-Doo and Scrappy-Doo shorts in 1980, this show is different from the usual "crooks masquerading as ghosts and monsters" series.
-Fred Jones, Daphne Blake and Velma Dinkley are downgraded, but not completely absent as they were in the Scooby-Doo and Scrappy-Doo shorts.
+The roles of Fred Jones, Daphne Blake and Velma Dinkley are downgraded, but they are not completely absent as they were in the Scooby-Doo and Scrappy-Doo shorts.
 They cameo in the first episode and have full guest appearances in another season one episode.
 Fred and Daphne appear as silent cameos in one season two episode when they were not allowed to Dr. Phibes's "attractive people" party.
 Their silhouettes run across the screen in the opening credits in amongst the silhouettes of all the show's regular cast.
 DeLaurentis revealed that the limited appearances were intentional as he wanted Shaggy and Scooby-Doo to develop as individuals and to provide a contrast as to how they have matured.
 However, he admitted that if given more time he would have made them appear more frequently.

 The final episode "Uncle Albert Alert", was written entirely by DeLaurentis during a rather hectic time at Warner Bros.
 Animation.
-The building he was working in had already been sold to DeVry University and Amazon and he only had the weekend to write the whole episode, "[DeVry and Amazon] were literally jackhammering my wall... so I put in big wax earplugs... with some noise cancelling headphones over them... and I just wrote the episode."
+The building he was working in had already been sold to DeVry University and Amazon and he only had the weekend to write the whole episode, "[DeVry and Amazon] were literally jackhammering my wall… so I put in big wax earplugs… with some noise cancelling headphones over them… and I just wrote the episode."
 DeLaurentis had no ideas for a season three, but predicted that Dr. Phibes had implanted chips into all of his former henchmen that could turn them evil with a flip of a switch.